 There were a few songs on the list that I’m sure made the list simply because it followed a song that I really liked and for whatever reason, I didn’t immediately ‘skip’ over it or hit the ‘stop’ button after I heard my selected song.
 This phenomenon most assuredly explains why there are five songs by the Norwegian group, Wardruna, on this list (I don’t like them that much).
 Overall, I would estimate that over two-thirds of the songs on my Spotify ‘Top 50 Most-Played Songs List’ are ones that I did and still do enjoy listening to regularly, some probably a tad obsessively such as ‘Incomplete Kisses’ by Sampha.

-I don’t expect everyone to read the entire list, though it has a chock-full of information and links for your music knowledge and pleasure.
+This list is chock-full of information and links for your music knowledge and pleasure.
+You can either breeze through the list or do a deep-dive.
 My hope is that you will discover new songs and artists to add to your music library, and maybe inspire you to take your own ‘Spotify’ music journey.

 Note: Make sure to visit the ‘Music‘ category on this site for additional music commentary.